Certora/Documentation/docs/prover/cli/options.md

 certoraRun Bank.sol --verify Bank:bank.spec --prover_args '-mediumTimeout 20'
 ```

-% The regular SMT timeout determines how much time is maximally spent on checking
-% a split on the maximum depth.
-When this is exceeded, Certora Prover will return
-% "TIMEMOUT", unless `-dontStopAtFirstSplitTimeout` is set.

-%```
-%-smt_timeout <seconds>
-%```

 (-dontStopAtFirstSplitTimeout)=
 ### `--prover_args '-dontStopAtFirstSplitTimeout <true/false>'`

 **What does it do?**

-We can tell the Certora Prover to continue even when the first split has had a
+We can tell the Certora Prover to continue even when the first {term}`split` has
-maximum-depth timeout.
-Note that this is only useful for {term}`SAT result`s,
+had a maximum-depth timeout.
+Note that this is only useful for {term}`SAT
-since for an overall {term}`UNSAT result`s, all splits need to be UNSAT, while
+result`s, since for an overall {term}`UNSAT result`s, all splits need to be
-for a SAT result it is enough that one split is SAT.
+UNSAT, while for a SAT result it is enough that one split is SAT.

 % TODO: talk about SAT / UNSAT -- violated/not-violated won't due it due to `satisfy`...